-Once you have done that, call the Graduate School at (309) 438-2583 to schedule your format check.
-You don't need to be present during the format check, however you do need to reserve a time.
+After you upload your draft, call the Graduate School at (309) 438-2583 to schedule your format check.
+You do not need to be present during the format check, but you do need to reserve a time.

 Format checks are done weekly and a limited number of reservations are available.
 We will e-mail any necessary corrections to your ISU e-mail address.